 You’ve gotten hurt at work.
-You’ve qualified for workers’ compensation.
+You’ve qualified for Texas workers’ compensation.
 You know that means you will get regular payments based on a percentage of your wages and that your medical bills should be covered.
 How will you get that money?
 There are three basic options:

 1. Electronic funds transfer